ptorru/octoml-cli-tutorials/README.md

 `octoml setup acceleration`: Prompts you for information required for acceleration, including an OctoML API access token, hardware, and dynamic shape disambiguation.
 Populates the information into your input configuration file for downstream use in `octoml package` and `octoml deploy`.
 If you do not wish to do so, please make sure to configure your input configuration file manually with the requisite fields for acceleration before calling `octoml package -e` or `octoml package -a`.

 `octoml package -e`: We recommend running acceleration in express mode, which completes within 20 minutes.
 If you are willing to wait for several hours for potentially better latency via a fuller exploration of the optimization space, run `octoml package -a` for full acceleration mode.
 Both modes return the best-performing package with minimal latency for each hardware you've selected, after exploring multiple acceleration strategies including TVM, ONNX-RT, and the native training framework.
+After this step we recommend that you directly send this built container to a remote cloud repository for downstream remote usage.

-`octoml deploy -a` or `octoml deploy -e`: Same as above.
-You may now use this command to deploy your best-performing model container to a locally hosted endpoint.
+`octoml deploy -a` or `octoml deploy -e`: Only run this command if you're on hardware with an architecture matching the cloud instance for which you have accelerated the model.
+If you previously ran `package` on more than one hardware target, make sure to call `deploy` with a specific hardware input.

 ## Deploying OctoML packages to production-grade microservices and applications